metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_trace_v1alpha1_manifest.md

 Optional:

-- `backends` (Attributes List) A one element array of backend definition.
-Envoy allows configuring only 1 backend, so the natural way of representing that would be just one object.
-Unfortunately due to the reasons explained in MADR 009-tracing-policy this has to be a one element array for now. (see [below for nested schema](#nestedatt--spec--default--backends))
+- `backends` (Attributes List) A one element array of backend definition.Envoy allows configuring only 1 backend, so the natural way ofrepresenting that would be just one object.
+Unfortunately due to thereasons explained in MADR 009-tracing-policy this has to be a one elementarray for now. (see [below for nested schema](#nestedatt--spec--default--backends))
-- `sampling` (Attributes) Sampling configuration.
-Sampling is the process by which a decision is made on whether to process/export a span or not. (see [below for nested schema](#nestedatt--spec--default--sampling))
+- `sampling` (Attributes) Sampling configuration.Sampling is the process by which a decision is made on whether toprocess/export a span or not. (see [below for nested schema](#nestedatt--spec--default--sampling))
 - `tags` (Attributes List) Custom tags configuration.
-You can add custom tags to traces based on headers or literal values. (see [below for nested schema](#nestedatt--spec--default--tags))
+You can add custom tags to traces based onheaders or literal values. (see [below for nested schema](#nestedatt--spec--default--tags))

 <a id="nestedatt--spec--default--backends"></a>
 ### Nested Schema for `spec.default.backends`